Vedapuriswarar Temple, Thiruvedhikudi: Architecture

-The temple is revered by the hymns of 7th century Tamil saint poets, Appar and Sambandar.
+The temple is revered by the hymns of 7th-century-CE Tamil saint poets, Appar and Sambandar.
 The temple lies on Kudamurutti river on the Thiruvayyaru - Thanjavur road.
 The temple faces east and is entered via a three-tiered pyramidal rajagopuram (gateway tower).
 The presiding deity in the form of lingam is housed in the sanctum in square shape.
 The attached hall, the ardhamandapa measures the same width as the sanctum, while its length is twice the sanctum.
 The ardhamandapa projects towards the east.
 The Mukhamandapa has a square structure.
 The shrine of Mangayarkarasi faces south.
 The Mahamandapa houses the image of Vedha Vinagayar who is sported in a posture hearing the four Vedas from Shiva.
 Since Shiva is believed to have appeared from plantain tree, he is also called Vazhaimadunathar.
 The temple is maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.